Sandra Monterroso

 Sandra Monterroso (born 1974) is a Guatemalan visual artist and designer.
 Art historian Virginia Pérez-Ratton writes about Monterroso's beginnings as a performance artist in Guatemala during 1999 and 2000.
 Alongside her were other Guatemalan female performers like Regina José Galindo, Maria Adela Díaz, and Jessica Lagunas.
-Recently Monterroso's work focuses not only in performance art, she works with different media as videoart, installations and mix media.
+Recently Monterroso's work focuses not only in performance art.
+She works with different media such as video art, installations and mixed media.
 Her work is related to power structures, gender issues and decolonial thinking.
-Her work is included in the Artist Pension Trust.
+Her work is also included in the Artist Pension Trust.

 Education

 Monterroso studied Graphic Design at an undergraduate level at the Rafael Landívar University in Guatemala.
-She holds a Masters in Design Process from Universidad Popular Autónoma del Estado de Puebla (UPAEP).
+She holds a Masters in Design Processes from Universidad Popular Autónoma del Estado de Puebla (UPAEP).
 She is currently pursuing a PhD in Practice from The Academy of Fine Arts Vienna.